Kedar-Materials-by-Design-Lab/Design-Test-Make-Analyze/README.md

 Detailed system requirements and installation guides can be found at respective repositories.

-# SC_model

-SC Model is an inorganic material crystal materials synthesizability score prediction model

-## Installation
+## How to use the SC model

-Please use Python 3.7.7 to run the model.
+Please use Python 3.7.7.
 To install, just clone the repository.
 Then install all required packages:

 ```bash